chinedufn/swift-bridge/README.md

 ## Quick Peek

-Here's a quick peek at how bindings look.
+Here's a quick peek at how defining FFI bindings looks.

 A more thorough walk through of `swift-bridge` can be found in the [book](https://chinedufn.github.io/swift-bridge/index.html).